Secret Gospel of Mark: Handwriting experts and Smith's ability

 The November/December 2009 issue of Biblical Archaeology Review (BAR 35:06) features a selection of articles dedicated to the Secret Gospel of Mark.
 Charles W. Hedrick wrote an introduction to the subject, and both Hershel Shanks and Helmut Koester wrote articles in support of the letter's authenticity.
 Since the three pro-forgery scholars who were contacted declined to participate, Shanks had to make the argument for forgery himself.
 Helmut Koester writes that Morton Smith "was not a good form-critical scholar" and that it "would have been completely beyond his ability to forge a text that, in terms of form-criticism, is a perfect older form of the same story as appears in John 11 as the raising of Lazarus."
 In 1963 Koester and Smith met several hours a day for a week to discuss Secret Mark.
 Koester then realized that Smith really struggled to understand the text and to decipher the handwriting.
 Koester writes: "Obviously, a forger would not have had the problems that Morton was struggling with.
 Or Morton Smith was an accomplished actor and I a complete fool."

 In late 2009, Biblical Archaeology Review commissioned two Greek handwriting experts to evaluate "whether the handwriting of the Clement letter is in an authentic 18th-century Greek script" and whether Morton Smith could have written it.
 They had at their disposal high-resolution scans of the photographs of the Clement letter and known samples of Morton Smith's English and Greek handwriting from 1951 to 1984.

 Venetia Anastasopoulou, a questioned document examiner and expert witness with experience in many Greek court cases, noticed three very different writings.
 Clement's letter, in her opinion, was written skillfully with "freedom, spontaneity and artistic flair" by a trained scribe who could effectively express his thoughts.
-Likewise, was Smith's English writing done "spontaneous and unconstrained, with a very good rhythm."
+Likewise, Smith's English writing was "spontaneous and unconstrained, with a very good rhythm."
 Smith's Greek writing, though, was "like that of a school student" who is unfamiliarized in Greek writing and unable "to use it freely" with ease.
-Anastasopoulou concluded that in her professional opinion, Morton Smith with high probability could not have produced the handwriting of the Clement letter.
+Anastasopoulou concluded that in her professional opinion, Morton Smith, with high probability, could not have produced the handwriting of the Clement letter.
 She further explained, contrary to Carlson's assertion, that the letter did not have any of the typical signs of forgery, such as "lack of natural variations" appearing to be drawn or having "poor line quality", and that when a large document, such as this letter by Clement, is consistent throughout, "we have a first indication of genuineness".